Mitsubishi Heavy Industries (OTCMKTS:MHVYF) Shares Gap Down - Here's Why

-Mitsubishi Heavy Industries, Ltd. (OTCMKTS:MHVYF - Get Free Report) shares gapped down prior to trading on Thursday .
-The stock had previously closed at $30.3750, but opened at $29.40.
-Mitsubishi Heavy Industries shares last traded at $29.40, with a volume of 668 shares changing hands.
+Mitsubishi Heavy Industries, Ltd. (OTCMKTS:MHVYF - Get Free Report)'s share price gapped down before the market opened on Wednesday .
+The stock had previously closed at $28.89, but opened at $26.45.
+Mitsubishi Heavy Industries shares last traded at $29.0460, with a volume of 1,842 shares trading hands.

 Analyst Upgrades and Downgrades

-Separately, Zacks Research raised Mitsubishi Heavy Industries from a "strong sell" rating to a "hold" rating in a research report on Friday, February 20th.
-Two investment analysts have rated the stock with a Hold rating, According to MarketBeat, the stock currently has a consensus rating of "Hold".
+Separately, Zacks Research upgraded Mitsubishi Heavy Industries from a "strong sell" rating to a "hold" rating in a research report on Friday, February 20th.
+Two equities research analysts have rated the stock with a Hold rating, Based on data from MarketBeat.com, the stock currently has a consensus rating of "Hold".

-Mitsubishi Heavy Industries (OTCMKTS:MHVYF - Get Free Report) last issued its earnings results on Wednesday, February 4th.
-The company reported $0.19 earnings per share for the quarter, topping analysts' consensus estimates of $0.13 by $0.06.
-Mitsubishi Heavy Industries had a return on equity of 10.91% and a net margin of 5.21%.The company had revenue of $7.74 billion for the quarter, compared to analyst estimates of $7.86 billion.
+Mitsubishi Heavy Industries (OTCMKTS:MHVYF - Get Free Report) last announced its quarterly earnings data on Wednesday, February 4th.
+The company reported $0.19 EPS for the quarter, topping analysts' consensus estimates of $0.13 by $0.06.
+Mitsubishi Heavy Industries had a return on equity of 10.91% and a net margin of 5.21%.The business had revenue of $7.74 billion during the quarter, compared to analysts' expectations of $7.86 billion.

 Mitsubishi Heavy Industries Company Profile